B2C (business-to-consumer) marketing is an array of best practices, strategies, methods, and tactics for promoting products and services to consume...

 2. Companies go for cheap vendors

 Content marketing is not a commodity, even though it is frequently treated as such.
 Basically, marketing managers think of marketing in terms of how many backlinks they get, how many articles they post, etc. So the market has adjusted accordingly.
 The majority of SEO vendors have tailored their services in such a way that they are price competitive over everything else.
 Done this way, the results suffer.
-When it comes to SEO – cheap is NEVER the best option.
+When it comes to SEO - cheap is NEVER the best option.
 Virtually every client we get has started with low-priced SEO packages with other vendors without getting anything in return.
 With SEO, if you don’t do it well, you will NOT get any results and are therefore wasting your money.
+For example, we continue to see a tremendous amount of companies who DON'T have a proper About Us page which is a huge SEO factor tied to establishing a website's authority (more on this, here).

 3. Companies work with SEO agencies that secure backlinks from garbage domains